patelakshay3943/akshay-laravel-url-maintenance/README.md

 - Run ```php artisan route:up``` to bring ```/some-page``` back online.

 ## Laravel Framework Support
 This package is specifically designed to work with Laravel applications and will not function properly outside of the Laravel framework.
-Ensure you're using Laravel 5.5 or later for automatic package discovery.
+Ensure you're using ```Laravel 8.0``` or later for automatic package discovery.

 ### Testing